gregbkr/myapp-demo-ecs/README.md

 export GITHUB_TOKEN=xxxx                    <-- You token here
 ```

-- Because CodePipeline needs to know the ECS ARN, and ECS need CodePipeline to build the image, to run an ECS task, we are deploying the infra in 2 steps
+- Because CodePipeline needs to know the ECS ARN, and ECS needs CodePipeline to build the image to run an ECS task, we are deploying the infra in 2 steps

+#### Step 1
-- 1. Deploy infra with a dummy `ECS Service Arn`=REPLACE_AFTER_ECS_DEPLOYED
+ - Deploy infra with a dummy `ECS Service Arn`=REPLACE_AFTER_ECS_DEPLOYED
 ```
 ./deploy.sh ${CF_DEMO_ENVIRONMENT} [GH username] [GH repo] [GH branch] [GH token] [ECS Service Arn]